 How Did They Meet?

-Despite both men being employed as navvies on the Union Canal, Burke and Hare didn’t actually meet until Burke and his common-law wife, Helen, ‘Nelly’, McDougal rented a room in Hare’s lodging house on Tanner’s Close, Edinburgh.
+Despite both men being employed as navvies on the Union Canal, Burke and Hare didn’t actually meet until Burke and his common-law wife, Helen, ‘Nelly’, McDougal rented a room in Hare’s lodging house on Tanner’s Close, Edinburgh in November 1827.

-Quite by chance did Burke stumble upon Hare for he was about to leave Edinburgh with ‘Nelly’ and try his luck as a cobbler elsewhere, out of the city.
+It was quite by chance that Burke stumbled upon Hare for he was about to leave Edinburgh with ‘Nelly’ and try his luck as a cobbler elsewhere, out of the city.

-As luck would have it, fortune was smiling on the two this day for they met Hare’s common-law wife Margaret Laird.
+As luck would have it, fortune was smiling on the two this day for they bumped into Hare’s common-law wife, Margaret Laird.

-In an act that seems all too familiar in the story of Burke and Hare, the meeting happened quite by random in the street, and no sooner could the pleasantries have passed than everyone appears to be in perfect company sharing a dram or two of whisky.
+In an act that seems all too familiar in the story of Burke and Hare, the meeting happened by accident in the street.

 I have also read that the pair met in Penicuik, just under 10 miles (16km) miles outside of Edinburgh while working as general farm labourers and that they travelled to Edinburgh together.